-The annual Darkness Into Light 5km dawn walk/run will take place on Saturday, 7 May in Tralee, Killarney, Dingle, Caherciveen and 120 other locations in Ireland and abroad.
+The annual Darkness Into Light 5km dawn walk/run usually takes place on the first Saturday in May in Tralee, Killarney, Dingle, Caherciveen and 120 other locations in Ireland and abroad.

 Starting at 4.15am, and crossing the line just as dawn is breaking, the phenomenon that is Darkness Into Light, the annual 5km walk/run, will celebrate with over 100 venues across Ireland and beyond lined up.

 About 130,000 people took part in the event in 2015 and, with a number of additional venues added, this figure is expected to increase this year.

 Darkness Into Light, is the absolute highlight of the Pieta House calendar!
 Pieta House’s intention has always been to save lives and to change the social fabric and the conversation around suicide and self-harm.